-The compliance of the aforementioned provision on identification of beneficial ownership shall be monitored by the Board of Directors of SCSPL f) Conducting ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with SCSPL's knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds g) SCSPL shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process
+- e) Understanding the ownership and control structure of the client. - f) Conducting ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with SCSPL's knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds - g) SCSPL shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process